Hormones

 It can cause women to make more testosterone and men to make more estrogen, which means it can cause or worsen hormonal imbalances and contribute to infertility.

-Insulin resistance causes inflammation, which can impact gut health, how well you detox, and how your immune system functions (think allergies and autoimmunity or getting sick frequently).
+Insulin resistance causes inflammation, which can impact gut health, how well you detox, and how your immune system functions (like allergies and autoimmunity or getting sick frequently).

 That inflammation can also lead to migraines, osteoporosis, arthritis, and depression.